phinocio/touch-paralysis-for-mysticism/README.md

 Thanks to Simon for being such a cool dude and making all the mods he has.

-Thanks to Simon and his server for helping me with questions I had while making this.
+Thanks to Simon and his Discord server for helping me with a few questions I had while making this.